Road to The Nationals: Video game titles

-Three titles, belonging to three categories: PC gaming, Mobile gaming, Console gaming, will be contested in The Nationals.
+Three titles, belonging to three categories: PC gaming, mobile gaming, console gaming, are contested in The Nationals.
 On July 24, 2018, two titles for The Nationals were confirmed: Dota 2 for PC Gaming and Mobile Legends: Bang Bang for Mobile gaming.
-As of that date, two titles are being considered for the Console gaming category: NBA 2K19 and Tekken 7.
+As of that date, two titles were being considered for the console gaming category: NBA 2K19 and Tekken 7.
 NBA 2K19 was confirmed as the third title by August 2018. but this decision was retracted and Tekken 7 was made the third title in September 2018.
-The Road to The Nationals will feature these three titles.
+The Road to The Nationals featured these three titles.

 Qualification tournaments

 Dota 2

-Elimination tournaments for Dota 2 will be held from August 4 to October 13, 2018.
+Elimination tournaments for Dota 2 were held from August 4 to October 13, 2018.

 Mobile Legends: Bang Bang

-The Road to The Nationals integrates the Mobile Legends: Bang Bang Professional League Season 2 tournament for the elimination phase of Mobile Legends: Bang Bang.
+The Road to The Nationals integrated the Mobile Legends: Bang Bang Professional League Season 2 tournament for the elimination phase of Mobile Legends: Bang Bang.

 Tekken 7

-Elimination tournaments for Tekken 7 was scheduled be held from August 4 to October 13, 2018.
+Elimination tournaments for Tekken 7 were scheduled be held from August 4 to October 13, 2018.
 Originally the schedule was meant for elimination tournaments for NBA 2K19 before the basketball video game title was replaced by the arcade fighting game.